acik-kuran/acikkuran-frontend/README.md

 yarn dev
 ```

+_Note: Membership-related features (endpoints in the /api folder) require Hasura integration in the .env file.
+A test Hasura environment and membership migrations will be provided soon._

 ## Contributing

 Thank you for considering contributing to our project.
 Your contributions can help improve the project and grow our community.
 To ensure smooth collaboration, please follow these guidelines: